The U.S.-Israel Relationship

 However, I also believe that we cannot pull out of the nuclear deal that does provide greater transparency and international oversight; but we must instead focus on strict accountability, strong inspections and the harshest consequences for violations.

 Iran has violated international law, conducting ballistic missile tests in defiance of U.N. prohibitions and doubled the size of its defense spending.
 They have brought operational surface-to-air missile defense systems and deployed thousands of troops to fight in proxy wars, including the Syrian civil war.
 Their arms, training and funding goes directly to support Hezbollah terrorists and Shia militiamen—including those who operate along Israel’s northern border.

 The Iranian regime also has a horrific record on human rights.
 Sunni and Sufi Muslims, Christians and Bahais face daily persecution while homosexuality is punishable by death.
 Their political elections are fraudulent, media censorship is rampant and arrests of journalists are widespread.

 Threats to Israel & Israeli Security

 Stability and security for all parties is essential to any framework for peace.
 Today, Israel is faced with an unprecedented number of threats along its borders.
-As a result, it is no surprise that Israel spends a greater percentage of its gross domestic product on defense than virtually any other advanced nation — and for good reason.

 In Congress, I will work to ensure that funding is continued and the assistance the United States provides to Israel is protected.
 Specifically, I will support $3.3 billion in foreign aid and $500 million in missile defense money annually.